IB Diploma Programme

 Some general information is available with the following links includes an informational brochure, the powerpoint slideshow used at the Information Nights:

 IB Brochure - some general information about the IB Program in Forsyth County.

 IB F.A.Q. - Frequently Asked Questions about IB at South High

-The Powerpoint from our IB Parent Night held on Tuesday, December 5th, 2017 can be found here.
-This powerpoint is updated years.
+The Powerpoint from our IB Parent Night held in January of 2020 can be found here.
+This powerpoint is updated yearly.
 The meeting was aimed at rising-9th grade parents, but anyone interested is encouraged to view the presentation to find out more about our IB Programs at South High.
 If you still have questions, please contact the IB Coordinator, Kevin Denney.
-The meeting for the 2018-19 SY will be held somewhere around the same date in early December of 2018.
+The meeting for the 2021-22 SY will be held somewhere around the same date in early December of 2020 or early January of 2021.
 Look for an announcement in your email and on the school e-contacts.